 I became a traveler to earn extra money to start an outpatient clinic.
 However, in working as a contract therapist, I discovered that I could fill a niche in this industry by providing short term staffing that is owned and managed by a therapist.
 Although an outpatient clinic may still be in my future, for now, I’m enjoying the freedom and flexibility of the travel industry.

 I like the variety of working as a travel therapist.
 I get to experience most settings.
 For example, in 5 years, I’ve worked in 4 settings; home health, sub-acute, acute care, and outpatient, and about 14 different facilities.
 I have enjoyed meeting many excellent therapists.
 I get to see how other people practice physical therapy and how they interpret what excellence is.
 In each placement, I glean knowledge and experience that makes me a better therapist.

 If I ever want to settle down, I know what I want to look for.
 As I go through all these different placements, I’ve been able to figure out what’s a ﬁt for me.

 I like being free of office politics.
 I don’t have to comment or take sides in staff and facility conflicts.
 It’s nice to be able to go in, get my work done, and go home.

 Sometimes, I have to remind myself that it makes sense when therapy department members treat me differently from the rest of the team; some co-workers don’t invest in a fellow employee who is only working for a short time.
 Of course, some travelers don’t experience this at all, because they plan to eventually become a permanent employee at the facility.

-And finally, I’ve found that some facilities have high expectations of my productivity.
-I have to get up to speed fast, and be as productive as their highest performing employee.
-I am usually able to meet those expectations with in one to two weeks, but those can be challenging weeks.
+And finally, I’ve found that some facilities have high expectations for my productivity.
+I have to get up to speed fast and be as productive as their highest performing employee.
+I am usually able to meet those expectations within one to two weeks, but those can be challenging weeks.